Abhinavreddy-B/Waveform-Wizard-2/README.md

 - [ ] accordingly remove the splitter (no longer required since we dont compare 2 files at a time)
 - [ ] Remove orientation menu
 - [ ] Add/ remove new options in File menu
-- [ ] add Pane menu, with options to create new pane, delete pane, etc
+- [ ] add Pane menu, with options to create new pane
+- [x] delete pane context menu
 - [ ] can add export menu either as a seperate menu or inside File menu

 ## Misc features: